 DORA DONOVAN has dreamed of becoming a performer since she was a little girl.
 She started dancing, singing and acting at Kid Stock Inc., where she also found her passion for teaching dance.
 Growing up, she took classes at Steppin Out from the ages of five to fifteen, where her love of dance grew.
 Dora also did musical theater at Riordon High School during her high school years, where she was involved in all the musicals, including Anything Goes, West Side Story and Jesus Christ Superstar.
 Dora was lucky enough to be "dance captain" for two out of the four shows.
 Her favorite show was Anything Goes because she got to strengthen her tap skills and had fun at the same time.
 Besides musical theater, Dora was also involved in the Dance Ensemble at Mercy High School where she took tap, jazz, ballet and hip hop.
 Dora may be a familiar face to returning students at Steppin' Out as she has been running the front desk and subbing classes for the past two years.
 She has now been given a wonderful opportunity to teach her own classes and couldn't be more excited to give back to the community.

 ZOË SWENSON-GRAHAM returned to the states in 2015 after living in London for nearly seven years, where she worked as a dancer, choreographer, and teacher.
 Most recently, she performed as Velma in West Side Story with the Mountain Play, and choreographed the fights for the production.
 She appeared in the world premiere of Arches, Balance and Light at Ross Valley Players and Peter Pan with the Mountain Play.
 Before leaving London, she performed in the leading role in the English Premiere of Neil LaBute’s Autobahn at The Kings Head Theatre, London.
 Other London credits include: Our Town (Emily).
 The Trojan Women (Helen), The Toll (Edinburgh Festival), and Twelfth Night (Viola).
 Zoe received an Off-West End Best Actress nomination for At the Broken Places, a new American play that premiered in London in 2011.
 Zoe graduated from the University of Southern California and has served as a dance and stage combat choreographer and teacher around the UK, including at the Royal Opera House, Soho Theatre, Shakespeare’s Globe Theatre, Southwark Playhouse and the British American Drama Academy.
 London dance choreography credits include: The Producers, A Chorus Line and Company.
-Zoe recently finished filming the horror film Lasso, which will be released in 2016.
+Zoe recently finished filming the horror film Lasso.

 Olivia Lei Byers-Straus